gabomartini/VM-Managing/README.md

 ## Task 1: Deploy Azure virtual machines with zone resilience using the Azure portal.

-In this task, you will deploy two Azure virtual machines into different availability zones by using the Azure portal.
+In this task, you will deploy two Azure virtual machines into different availability zones using the Azure portal.
 Availability zones offer the highest level of uptime SLA for virtual machines at 99.99%.
 To achieve this SLA, you must deploy at least two virtual machines across different availability zones.

 1. Search for and select "Virtual machines", on the Virtual machines blade, click "+ Create", and then select in the drop-down "Azure virtual machine".
 2. On the Basics tab, in the Availability zone drop down menu, place a checkmark next to Zone 2.
 This should select both "Zone 1" and "Zone 2".